Las Vegas shooting: Remembering the fallen

 Kelsey Meadows

-A substitute teacher at Taft Union High School in California, Kelsey Meadows, 28, was among those who was fatally shot at the country music festival in Las Vegas.
+Kelsey Meadows, 28, was a substitute teacher at Taft Union High School in California.

-Meadows’ brother, Brad, announced her death in a Facebook post early Tuesday morning.
+Meadows’ brother, Brad, announced her death in a Facebook post Oct.
+3.

 “My family and I want to take a minute and thank everyone that has been trying to help us locate my sister,” Brad Meadows said.
 “So it is with an absolutely shattered heart that I let everyone know that Kelsey did not survive this tragic event.”

-Meadows was an alumna of California State University, Fresno, and the school announced that it would be lowering its flags to half-staff in honor of her.
+Meadows was an alumna of California State University, Fresno, and the school announced that it would be lowering its flags to half-staff in her honor.
 Meadows received a bachelor’s degree in history from the university in 2011 and a social science teaching credential in 2013.

 “We are saddened by this tragic loss of such a promising young life,” Fresno State President Joseph I. Castro said in a statement.